TheBonelessAlien/Dominos.NET/README.md

 order.pay_with("Cash");
 ```
 That's all, enjoy!
 Of course, more will be added in the future.
 I would like to see your creations with this!
+DM me on Discord if you have any questions.